cs3216/cs3216.github.io/assignments/facebook.md

 ## Phase 2: Toddler

-> *“If you give a hacker a new toy, the first thing he’ll do is take it
+> *"If you give a hacker a new toy, the first thing he'll do is take it
-> apart to figure out how it works.”*
+> apart to figure out how it works."*
 >
-> —Jamie Zawinski
+> — Jamie Zawinski

 Creating Facebook applications is similar to developing regular web applications.
 This was not the case several years ago, where students